4d4stra/snorkel-jax/README.md

-vectorized label model predict method removed "true random" from tie break rules some optimizations in the way things are computed in LFAnalysis
+vectorized label model predict method removed "true random" from tie break rules some optimizations in the way things are computed in LFAnalysis Native implementation of the Hungarian Algorithm for handling column permutation symmetry

 | Parameter | Description | Default | Valid Types |
 | --- | --- | --- | --- |